The Masked Singer (American TV series): Conception and development

 In January 2018, executive producer and showrunner Izzie Pick Ibarra became involved to help cast celebrities and Americanize the format.
 While The Masked Singer retains elements of the South Korean version, the structure and style are different.
 Rather than follow a tournament process in which singers perform against each other in multiple rounds, with the winner of the final round facing the previous episode's champion in an attempt to become the new "Mask King", Pick Ibarra opted to produce one elimination per episode, emphasize the clue package and guessing components, and have the celebrities wear more extravagant costumes.
 Plestis agreed, wanting to create a story arc throughout the episodes and—unlike the South Korean show—reuse the costumes.
 During performances, the production value is emphasized rather than panelists guessing which celebrity is singing.

 On August 2, 2018, Fox ordered the series and released a trailer.
 Endemol Shine North America produced the first season due to Plestis' relationship with the studio.
 Following it, production transitioned to a new in-house studio, Fox Alternative Entertainment, which is more financially favorable for the network.
 Since the second and third seasons, respectively, Rosie Seitchik and Cannon have served as executive producers alongside Plestis.
 Pick Ibarra exited the series following the third and James Breen assumed her roles in subsequent seasons.
 Numerous production and format changes were implemented due to the COVID-19 pandemic, and testing and safety requirements increased the show's budget.

+In May 2026, it was reported that Fox would be subcontracting production to Fremantle-owned Eureka Productions beginning with season 15.
+It was also reported that Eureka intended to relocate production from Los Angeles to New Jersey to take advantage of local tax credits for television production, and also enhance its ability to book New York City-based talent to appear on the show.
+It was later revealed that filming would relocate to the Meadowlands Arena in East Rutherford, New Jersey.